andybzn/aws-synthetic-state/README.md

 #### Policy

-This function requires the below synthetics access policy, in addition to the [AWSLambdaBasicExecutionRole](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)
+This function requires an access policy with `synthetics:Describe*`, in addition to the [AWSLambdaBasicExecutionRole](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)

 ```json
 {